dulumina/otoressl/README.md

-# Automatic Renew Certificate | OTORESSL
+# Automatic Renew Certificate | otoressl

 This tools for create cronjob for automaic renew certificate